ru-fix/completable-reactor/docs/best-practice-code-convention/best-practice-code-convention.md

 ## Give your payloads and graphs similar names
 It is good to follow same naming convention in the project.
 This way it would be easy to find payloads that could be submitted to reactor and graphs that implements their execution flows.
+We can use `ActionNamePayload` and `ActionNameGraph` template for names.

 Bad:
 ```java